-o0| At the end of having browsed in this site |0o-

 Somewhere near an attack angle of forty degrees (oarshaft bow angle of seventy degrees) a flat plate blade stalls, but stall seems to have little effect on the lift and drag forces (Fig. 4-7, below).
 I would be interested to hear whether rowers can feel this subtle discontinuity in the otherwise smoothness of their strokes.

 The aim in rowing is to transfer as much as possible of the rower's effort to the oarlock with the minimum of blade slip.
-Blade slip is minimized by maximizing the hydrodynamic vector resultant of lift and drag.
+Slip is minimized by maximizing the hydrodynamic vector resultant of lift and drag.
 Near the catch and release high lift is useful, and near the ninety-degree point high drag is essential.

-Unfortunately, where it is most wanted, lift has a limited effect owing first to the fact that the shell-longitudinal components of the forces are small at small oarshaft bow angles and second to the fact that the rower's effort at the beginning and end of the stroke is small.
+Unfortunately, where it may be most wanted, lift has a limited effect owing first to the fact that the shell-longitudinal components of the forces are small at small oarshaft bow angles and second to the fact that the rower's effort at the beginning and end of the stroke is small.
 It takes time for his effort to build to its maximum near mid-stroke so that at the stroke ends his effort is small and, correspondingly, the lift is small.

-Lift and Drag Data in ROWING
+Lift and Drag in ROWING

 Figures 4-7 and 4-7a show how ROWING plots the calculated lift and drag forces, attack angles, and velocities for a single scull, heavy man.